 - On the Curator's Desk

 - Biltmore In The News

 Posted on 02/05/2018 by Jean Sexton Comments(1)

-Biltmore Wines is very excited to offer a rare opportunity exclusively to our Vanderbilt Wine Club members: the chance to experience a true vertical tasting of our Vanderbilt Reserve Russian River Valley Pinot Noir.
-While the wines are available, Wine Club members can purchase this particular Pinot Noir in its 2012, 2013, and 2014 vintages!
+In 2018, Biltmore Wines was very excited to offer a rare opportunity exclusively to our Vanderbilt Wine Club® members: the chance to experience a true vertical tasting of our Vanderbilt Reserve Russian River Valley Pinot Noir.
+While the wines were available, Wine Club members could purchase this particular Pinot Noir in its 2012, 2013, and 2014 vintages!